-The area of woodland shown on Figure 9, page 58 above, is an SSSI and highly valued as a parish wide biodiversity asset.
+The area of woodland shown on Figure 9, page 57 above, is an SSSI and highly valued as a parish wide biodiversity asset.
 Any development proposals which would impact adversely on the biodiversity value of the site will be resisted.

-Contributions may be sought, where this would be compliant with tests set out in paragraph 57 of the NPPF, towards measures which seek to protect or enhance the biodiversity value of Gransden Woods.
+Contributions may be sought, where this would be compliant with tests set out in paragraph 57 of the NPPF, LP 4 of the Local Plan (Contributing to Infrastructure Delivery) and the Developer Contributions SPD (2011) (or any successor documents), towards measures which seek to protect or enhance the biodiversity value of Gransden Woods.